pauldaustin/gwa-ui/README.md

 ### GitHub Organization Access

-The GWA Developer Key application requires OAuth application access to the organization that the developers must be a member of.
+The GWA Developer Key application requires OAuth application access to the organization (bcgov-keygen) that the developers must be a member of.

 1. Open the OAuth applications configuration page for the GitHub organization https://github.com/organizations/gwa-qa/settings/applications - Delivery & Test